bdelanghe/git-ast/docs/RISKS.md

 # Go/No-Go Risks and Key Assumptions

-This document summarizes the critical risks and assumptions evaluated for the Git AST project.
+This document summarizes the critical risks and assumptions evaluated for the Git AST project. **For a more detailed strategic analysis of risks and mitigations, see [STRATEGY_MEMO.md#strategic-risks-and-mitigations](./STRATEGY_MEMO.md#strategic-risks-and-mitigations).**

 ## ✅ Greenlights (Validated Assumptions)